-UT Southwestern also has a formal exchange program with the Université de Paris Descartes.
-Students spend six months in Paris completing core clerkships in internal medicine, pediatrics, or ob/gyn.
+UT Southwestern also has a formal exchange program with the Université Paris Descartes.
+Students spend six months in Paris completing core clerkships in internal medicine, pediatrics, or Ob/Gyn.
 Afterward, they spend the remaining six months of the exchange in lesser-developed countries of their choosing.

-Global Health opportunities exist for first- and second-year students through participation in the International Service Learning (ISL) elective.
-The ISL elective incorporates student-initiated medical trips with formal evaluation and reflective clinical practice.
-In addition, preclinical electives available to students include courses in Global Health and Medical Spanish.
+Global Health opportunities exist for first- and second-year students through participation in the International Service Learning (ISL) elective, which incorporates student-initiated medical trips with formal evaluation and reflective clinical practice.
+In addition, preclinical electives available to students include courses in global health and medical Spanish.

 Global Health Interest Group